 USDA Rural Development Awards $3.5 Million Loan to Help Construct New Assisted Living Complex in Grinnell Hammond Center for Assisted Living will Add 20 Assisted Living Units to Expand Patient Services at St. Francis Manor Campus

 DES MOINES, Iowa – May 26, 2016 – A $3.5 million loan from U. S. Department of Agriculture (USDA) Rural Development was awarded today to Hammond Center LLC to help with the construction of a 20-unit assisted living facility in Grinnell.
-The new facility will enhance healthcare services offered to residents at the St. Francis Manor campus in the community.
+The new facility will enhance healthcare services offered for Ignoring a CCJ to residents at the St. Francis Manor campus in the community.

 “Access to quality healthcare is critical for rural Iowans and the communities in which they reside,” said Bill Menner, USDA Rural Development State Director in Iowa.
 “Helping leaders in communities such as Grinnell identify ways to improve these opportunities for rural Iowans is an important emphasis at USDA Rural Development.”

 The new assisted living facility will include 16 one-bedroom units, two two-bedroom units and two studio-style units.
 The building will include open living room layouts, extra wide corridors, a multi-purpose area and dining room.
 There will also be a full basement for a future exercise and aerobics room, a theatre room and therapy/exercise pool.
 The three-story building will add approximately 27,800 square feet and be joined directly to St. Francis Manor.

 Construction on the roughly $4 million project is scheduled to begin in the fall.

 Since 2009, USDA has supported nearly 100 rural hospitals, medical clinics, nursing homes and/or assisted living facilities to make needed facility and equipment improvements with around $400 million in funding.